LearnersGuild/curriculum-app/modules/Sorting-Algorithms/README.md

 ## Skills

-- can use `Array#sort`
+- Can use JavaScript's `Array#sort`
-- can implement bubble sort in JavaScript
+- Can implement bubble sort in JavaScript
-- can implement insertion sort in JavaScript
+- Can implement insertion sort in JavaScript
-- can implement selection sort in JavaScript
+- Can implement selection sort in JavaScript

 ## Search Terms